 The current standard of cardiac invasive ischemic diagnostic is invasive FFR-measurement, which was initially adopted as a Class-IA-recommendation to the ECS/EACTS guidelines of 2014 on myocardial revascularization.
 Despite the good existing evidence, the performance of pressure-derived functional assessment in daily routine is still limited.
 Here iFR® provides a new innovative approach to assess coronary stenosis severity without administering vasodilators.
 Besides FFR, iFR® was just recently adopted as a Class-IA-recommendation in the ECS/EACTS guidelines of 2018 on myocardial revascularization[22].
 Additionally, the eliminated necessity to record the electrocardiographic signals simplifies the procedure of the invasive functional assessment.

 iFR®, extended by iFR®-pullback, can help achieve a better physiological result in treating vessels with multiple lesions by creating a hemodynamic map.
 Since implanting potentially larger stents to prevent a geographical miss is currently the standard in treating multivessel disease, a physiologically justified stent length might therefore be more hemodynamically beneficial for the vessel[16].
-Thereby factors, like a residual pressure gradient and other potential not yet discovered influences that have lead to an inaccurate prediction of post-PCI iFR® ratio have to be considered.
+Thereby factors, like a residual pressure gradient and other potential not yet discovered influences that have led to an inaccurate prediction of post-PCI iFR® ratio have to be considered.
 Large-scale multicenter, randomized studies demonstrated the non-inferiority of iFR® to FFR, whilst requiring less procedural time, lower costs and having a lower number of the patients suffering from adverse effects due to a spared use of Adenosine.

 ACKNOWLEDGEMENTS